julzaza/wildwitchherbs/_posts/2025-07-11-nettle-moon-water.md

 - **Full Moon** – To amplify personal power, reinforce boundaries, and reclaim energy drained by others.
 - **New Moon** – To root into courage and resilience at the start of a new cycle, especially after burnout or trauma.

-In the Balkans, nettle belongs to a wider cycle of seasonal plant rites, appearing alongside spring herbs gathered for protection, love, and renewal — a pattern still visible in **[Traditional Balkan Spring Herbal Rites](/balkan-courtship-love-rites/)**.
+In the Balkans, nettle belongs to a wider cycle of seasonal plant rites, appearing alongside spring herbs gathered for protection, love, and renewal.
+This pattern is still visible in **[Traditional Balkan Spring Herbal Rites](/balkan-courtship-love-rites/)**.

 ---